alexmacarthur/request-animation-helpers/README.md

 The following functions are exported from this library:

-### requestNextAnimationFrame(callbackFunction)
+### afterFuturePaint(callbackFunction[, numberOfPaints = 1])

 Fire a callback _after_ the browser's next paint.
 This is handy when you need to perform some sort of action only after previous DOM changes have been painted to the DOM.
+If a second paramter is passed, the callback will fire only after that many paints have taken place.

-### cancelNextAnimationFrame(id)
+### cancelAfterFuturePaint(id)

-In the event you need to cancel the callback defined for `requestNextAnimationFrame`, use `cancelNextAnimationFrame` to cancel that callback, preventing it from firing.
+In the event you need to cancel the callback defined for `afterFuturePaint`, use `cancelAfterFuturePaint` to cancel that callback, preventing it from firing.

 ## Installation